Kerala, the door to India

 Kerala, a state in the south of India, is steeped in tradition, rich in heritage.
 I spent three weeks in the region, travelling the whole length of the state, exploring nature, cities, heritage and culture in all its facets.
 I found that this is probably the best place to easy into India, as in truth the country can create a sensory overload.

-Crazy traffic, noise, heat, poverty and the vast number of people in India can be a bit too much for the inexperienced traveller.
-Kerala on the other hand is relatively rich, relaxed, quiet (again relatively compared to for instance Delhi) and has the highest literacy rate in India (93.91%).
+Kerala has the highest literacy rate in India (93.91%).
 There is religious freedom with Hindus, Muslims and Christians making up the majority of the population.
-It is alsol ‘God’s own country’.
+It is also ‘God’s own country’.

 Kerala opened the door to India for me, as it did for Vasco da Gama, a Portuguese explorer, who landed in 1498 in Calicut, a coastal town in the south of the state.
 He opened the spice route to the rest of the world as he was the first European to reach India by sea.

 Flavours of Kerala